moneytrackio/tezart/docs/README.md

 [Pull Requests are welcome as well !](#feature-requests-and-bugs)

+### Project versionning

+We follow the semantic versioning from [semver](semver.org).
+Given a version number MAJOR.MINOR.PATCH, increment the:

+- **MAJOR** version when you make incompatible API changes,
+- **MINOR** version when you add functionality in a backwards compatible manner, and
+- **PATCH** version when you make backwards compatible bug fixes.

+Read [dart package versioning](https://dart.dev/tools/pub/versioning) to learn more.

 ### Setup your development environment

 **The following setup only work for Mac and Linux**